farrukhshj/Marvel-Comic-Reader/README.md

 # Marvel-Comic-Reader
 External libraries used :
 Picasso - for loading images

-retrofit - for network calls
+\nretrofit - for network calls
-gson - for converting network json response to model classes
+\ngson - for converting network json response to model classes

 Android libraries used :
 Livedata